Skip to content

 Find out if your institution has a “hypoglycaemia kit” ready to go, as hypoglycaemia in a neonate can be a stressful situation that requires quick action.

 Emily’s blood sugar normalises.
-She has a full septic screen and is started on intravenous broad spectrum antibiotics.
-But, what’s her diagnosis?
+She has a full septic screen and is started on intravenous broad-spectrum antibiotics.
+But what’s her diagnosis?

 Emily is hypoglycaemic with raised ketones, a normal response we would expect as she’s using fat as an alternative source of energy.
-However, in addition to this, Emily has hepatomegaly and raised liver enzymes, which together with hypoglycaemia, point towards a diagnosis of galactosaemia.
+However, in addition to this, Emily has hepatomegaly and raised liver enzymes, which, together with hypoglycaemia, point towards a diagnosis of galactosaemia.

 The worldwide incidence of classic galactosaemia is around 1:45,000 live births.
 Some countries screen for galactosaemia in their newborn screening programmes (Ireland, UK, New Zealand and some parts of Australia).
 Because of its autosomal recessive inheritance, galactosaemia is more common in some ethnic groups.

 In Ireland, around 1 in every 16,200 babies born each year may have galactosemia, however in the Irish Traveller community, this incidence is approximately 1 in 450 births, compared to only 1 in 36,000 in the non-traveller Irish population.
-Because of the high incidence in babies born to parents from the travelling community, these babies are specifically screened earlier, on day 1 of life, in Irish maternity hospitals.
+Because of the high incidence of babies born to parents from the travelling community, these babies are specifically screened earlier, on day 1 of life, in Irish maternity hospitals.

 A bit about galactosemia